 The composition of the remuneration package is designed to fit the Company's performance-driven nature.
-By its DNA, the Company's focus is long-term and its purpose is to build great companies that perform to the highest standards in order to make a positive contribution to society and deliver superior returns to its investors over the long term.
+By its DNA, the Company's focus is long-term, and its purpose is to build great companies that perform to the highest standards in order to make a positive contribution to society and deliver superior returns to its investors over the long term.

-In line with our purpose and strategy, the remuneration package consists primarily of variable components that are conditional on a long-term performance targets.
-When all performance targets are met in full, the base salary contributes 7% of TDC, the short-term incentive another 7% and the long-term incentive the remaining 86%.
+In line with our purpose and strategy, the remuneration package consists primarily of variable components that are conditional on long-term performance targets.